Skip to main content

 }

 Bolt does many of the commonly required tasks for you.
-The steps you need to handle would be:
+The steps you need to handle are:

 • Specify the callback_id to handle (by either of the exact name or regular expression)

-• Do whatever to do such as input validations, storing them in a database, talking to external services
+• Do whatever logic you'd like, such as input validations, storing values in a database, talking to external services, etc.

 • Call ack() as an acknowledgment with either of the followings: